atmelcorp/atmel-software-package/examples/adc/TESTING.md

 ## Setup
 --------
+On the board:
+ - SAMA5D2-XPLAINED: Connect PB9 to PD31 (ADTRG)
+ - SAMA5D4-XPLAINED: Connect PE23 to PE31 (ADTRG)
+ - SAMA5D4-EK: Connect to PE23 to PE31 (ADTRG)

 On the computer, open and configure a terminal application (e.g. HyperTerminal on Microsoft Windows) with these settings:
  - 115200 bauds